aclu-national/elections-api/README.md

 ```
 `-v` is optional, prints a statement after each test.
 `--tb=short` is also optional, but makes the errors easier to scan as it shortens the traceback.
-`-p no:warnings` is also optional, but not including this will print many warnings about missing legislator optional fields.
+`-p no:warnings` is also optional, but not including this will cause the printing of many warnings about missing non-required legislator data.